Chastain snags Ganassi Cup ride in busy NASCAR free agency - WHIZ News

 Chastain is one of many Xfinity Series drivers hoping to jump to the Cup Series.
 Chase Briscoe began the year chasing eight victories, the number he believes will earn him a Cup ride, and he won his seventh race last weekend.
 Austin Cindric, the regular-season champion, could be in play for a promotion via Team Penske.

-The No. 48 being vacated by seven-time champion Jimmie Johnson at Hendrick Motorsports is considered the top available ride, while rumblings persist that Denny Hamlin has put together some sort of ownership group that will field a Toyota next year.
+The No. 48 being vacated by seven-time champion Jimmie Johnson at Hendrick Motorsports is considered the top available ride.

-Wallace has since said he won’t return to Richard Pettty Motorsports and is believed to be part of Hamlin’s efforts.
-With Wallace out of the picture for Ganassi, he went with the driver he’s long had in his plans.
+Wallace late Monday night was named as the driver for a new team that will be owned by fellow driver Denny Hamlin and Charlotte Hornets owner Michael Jordan.
+With Wallace out of the picture, Ganassi went with the driver he’s long had in his plans.
 Chastain will be teammates next season with Kurt Busch, who has advanced to the second round of the Cup playoffs.

 Jeff Carpoff, a CEO of a small player in NASCAR sponsorship, noticed Chastain working odd jobs at the race track on weekends he was also competing.
 Carpoff made Chastain his project and the centerpiece of company DC Solar’s plans to expand its sponsorship program.